 Each 2-page lesson has 7 activities.
 The front page has the decoding, while the back has the encoding.
 Here are the activities. *Your free sample has more explicit sample language to use.

 - Target the sound: Students point to the picture, say its name, and isolate the beginning, middle, or ending sound, depending on the target skill.
-You can also use this section for phonemic awareness: say the sounds for a picture and have your students blend the sound and identify the picture.
-OR, have your students segment the sounds in the word.
-You can also discuss articulation (more info in the pack).

 - Highlight and decode words: Teach the grapheme, or letter representation, for that sound.
 Have students highlight the letter(s), then read the words.